 Return Path's Certification program is an industry leading accredited whitelist used by Microsoft to help identify best-in-class senders.
 Due to strict acceptance standards, Microsoft's spam filter gives preferential deliverability treatment to whitelist participants.

-Spamhaus is an industry leading 3rd party blacklist provider used by Microsoft to help identify potential spammers and other potential threats such as phishing and malware websites.
-Senders listed at Spamhaus see blocked messages at Microsoft as a blacklisted IP address may indicate a source of spam or other potential threat.
+Spamhaus is an industry leading 3rd party blocklist provider used by Microsoft to help identify potential spammers and other potential threats such as phishing and malware websites.
+Senders listed at Spamhaus see blocked messages at Microsoft as a blocklisted IP address may indicate a source of spam or other potential threat.